 You want the best for your site, and so do we!
 That’s why we took two of the biggest hosting providers, Bluehost and HostGator, and did some in-depth research to see which is actually the better option.

 At first glance these two providers seem very similar in terms of what they offer.
-Overall though, HostGator came up the winner over Bluehost, with stronger scores in help and support as well as value for money.
+Overall though, Bluehost came up the winner over HostGator, with stronger features and better value for money.

 Both are extremely strong though, hosting millions of websites across the globe, so you’ll be in good hands whichever one you choose.
 If you’d like to know more and really get to grips with these two providers, check out our in-depth reviews:

 If you’re in a hurry, compare the two below.
 You can click on the link to sign up, or read on for a breakdown of both providers, to help you decide on the perfect hosting service for your site.
-Will it be Bluehost or HostGator?
+Will it be HostGator or Bluehost?
 Let’s find out.

 First of all, let’s have a look at the pros and cons of each provider side by side, to clear up any headaches that have been brewing so far.
 They both have strengths and weaknesses which will affect your decision depending on your needs.